dkleto/deevee/README.md

 DeeVee is a web-based delta-V calculator for Kerbal Space Program.
 You can try it out [here](https://dkleto.github.io/deevee/app/).

-To put it [simply](https://xkcd.com/1133/): DeeVee is a web page that lets you choose bits from Kerbal Space Program to build a flying space car.
+To put it [simply](https://xkcd.com/1133/): DeeVee is a computer page that lets you choose bits from Kerbal Space Program to build a flying space car.
 Pick the bits that you want to use and it will tell you if you will go to space today.

 ## Using DeeVee